 Scientists are beginning to cull information from a small asteroid—2867 Steins—following a close flyby by Europe’s Rosetta comet chaser.
 The Sept.
 5 encounter brought the probe to within 800 km.
 (495 mi.) of the target for imaging with its Osiris wide-angle optical camera.
 Seen in a mosaic from the flyby, Steins is the first nominal scientific target in the probe’s 11-year-plus mission to explore the nucleus of Comet 67P/Churyumov-Gerasimenko.
 Only 4.6 km. across, Steins is an E-type ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Rosetta Completes Close Encounter of Asteroid".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Rosetta Completes Close Encounter of Asteroid".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.